Balancing Self-care & Challenge

 1. What is your vision?
 What do you want for your life, your career, your business, yourself?

 2. What does your ideal work week looks like?
 Do you want to work full time?
 Part-time?
 9 to 5 or different hours?
 How many hours a week will you work?
 How will you set some boundaries about your working week?

 3. How can you schedule self-care activities into your week?
 Self-care is important.
 How do you plan when it will happen and what you want to invest in, like any other meeting or priority project?

 4. How do you book in regular time to reflect?
 How do you book in weekly reflection and planning time where you can assess your priorities, what activities add value and what doesn't add value?

 5. What important conversations need to happen to safeguard your well-being and performance?
 Who do you need to speak with to re-align expectations, push back when requests are unrealistic, share responsibility or delegate?

 6. How can you practice consistent self-love via your choices and decisions?
 Learning to value yourself and your time is crucial if you want others to do the same.
 This is hugely important if you are a role model for others.
 Set the example you want for those around you.
 They see your behaviour and that can create pressure and expectations.

 How can you take some time out to reflect on these questions honestly?
 What small changes can you take immediately that will help you strike the self-care/challenge balance?

-If you would like to learn more you can book a discovery call (link at the bottom of this page) or contact us via email at firstname.lastname@example.org.
+If you are struggling with any of the issues raised in this blog, please book a free, no obligation, discovery call (link at the bottom of this page) or contact us via email at email@example.com.